solidusio/solidus_starter_frontend/README.md

 And replace all the references of the string `Spree::Frontend::Config` in your project with `SolidusStarterFrontend::Config`.

+You'll also need to make sure that [Solidus Auth Devise] (https://github.com/solidusio/solidus_auth_devise) is installed in your application.

 ### Frontend installation

 You can copy the starter frontend files to your project: